-The Seven Selfish Standards were championed by the Media in our culture.
-Although television, radio, and cinema can be wonderful teaching mediums, television has become directly opposed to Christianity as it promoted its atheistic principles.
-Rather than challenging the church to debate the issues, television slithered quietly around the back and destroyed it's adherent's moral standards and beliefs.
-Incredibly, some things television presented as promising the greatest satisfaction inflicted most pain!
-For example, sleekly packaged beers and wines were presented as the route to a good time and sexy friends but caused immense damage to marital, work and family relations. ✞
+The media champions our culture's seven selfish standards.
+Television, radio, and cinema can be excellent teaching mediums, but TV often opposes Christianity, promoting its atheistic agenda.
+Television slithers quietly around the back and destroys its adherent's moral standards and beliefs.
+It would prefer to do this than challenge Christians to debate the issues.
+Incredibly, some things that TV presents as promising the highest satisfaction inflict the most pain!
+Sleekly packaged beers and wines are offered as the route to a good time and sexual freedom but cause immense damage to marital, work, and family relations. ✞

-Television's sexual standards and the negative influence of the internet and low morals have degraded our culture with the spread of transmitted sexual diseases.
-At least one in ten adults suffers from alcoholism yet drunken driving still slays and maims thousands each year.
-A new norm has now entered the arena with the legalizing of marijuana, otherwise known as cannabis, in Canada, and some American states.
-British experts are warning that 20% of new users of marijuana will turn to hard drugs.
-We have yet to see the prospect of high drug users especially with the effects of some drugs lasting for weeks in control of vehicles on our roads.
-Toronto Police are now advising their officers to stay away from work for 22 days after using marijuana.
-Meanwhile, television soap operas model unbridled sexual immorality and low moral standards while viewers sit on their couches with the painful and even terminal consequences of a frightening array of sexually transmitted diseases.
-All the good offered by this wonderful tool of technology is being submerged by the smutty agenda in society. ✞
+Television's sexual standards and the internet's negative influence and low morals degrade our culture with transmitted sexual disease spread.
+One in ten adults suffers from alcoholism, yet drunken driving still slays thousands each year.
+A new norm has now entered society with legalizing marijuana in Canada and some American states.
+British experts warn that 20% of new marijuana users turn to hard drugs.
+We have yet to see the prospect of high drug users in control of vehicles on our roads, especially with the effects of some addictive substances lasting for weeks.
+Toronto Police are now instructing their officers to stay away from work for 22 days after using marijuana for safety reasons. ✞

-Television's low standards wash over into society from some programs.
+Television's low standards wash over into society from some TV programs.
 "Being hungry," it suggests, "is a just cause to steal in certain circumstances."
 "If you say you love someone," another says, "it is only natural to become sexually active with them."
-Christians who protest these twisted principles are sanctimoniously told, "Isn't your God a God of love!
+They sanctimoniously tell Christians who protest these twisted principles, "Isn't your God a God of love!
 Why do you criticize love?
-Judge not, that you are not judged!
+Judge not, that God will not judge you!
 Why do you show such hatred to others?
 You are just hateful people!"
-Unfortunately, no standards are becoming the norm in our promiscuous society.
-Things are getting worse as the actual crime and suicide rates increase!✞
+Unfortunately, no standards are becoming the norm in our promiscuous society. ✞